arafato/funcy-azure/README.md

 Funcy Azure is the application framework for building web, mobile, IoT and event-based applications on [Azure Functions](https://functions.azure.com).
 It is a command line interface that helps you structure, build and test Azure Functions based applications.
-Functionality is also etensible via Plugins.
+Functionality is also extensible via Plugins.

-This project is in a very early state so please expect a lot of (breaking) changes and additional features in the near future.

 ##Features
 * Run/test Azure Functions locally on your machine
-* Project Scaffolding
+* Project scaffolding
-* Function Scaffolding
+* Function scaffolding
 * 100% extensible - Extend the framework and its operations via plugins.

 ##Getting started